What is Apache Spark in Azure HDInsight

 Spark cluster architecture

-The Spark driver connects to the Spark master and is responsible for converting an application to a directed graph (DAG) of individual tasks that get executed within an executor process on the worker nodes.
+The SparkContext connects to the Spark master and is responsible for converting an application to a directed graph (DAG) of individual tasks.
+Tasks that get executed within an executor process on the worker nodes.
 Each application gets its own executor processes.
 Which stay up for the duration of the whole application and run tasks in multiple threads.

 Spark clusters in HDInsight enable the following key scenarios:

 Apache Spark in HDInsight stores data in Azure Blob Storage, Azure Data Lake Gen1, or Azure Data Lake Storage Gen2.
 Business experts and key decision makers can analyze and build reports over that data.
 And use Microsoft Power BI to build interactive reports from the analyzed data.
 Analysts can start from unstructured/semi structured data in cluster storage, define a schema for the data using notebooks, and then build data models using Microsoft Power BI.
 Spark clusters in HDInsight also support a number of third-party BI tools.
 Such as Tableau, making it easier for data analysts, business experts, and key decision makers.

 Apache Spark comes with MLlib.
 MLlib is a machine learning library built on top of Spark that you can use from a Spark cluster in HDInsight.
 Spark cluster in HDInsight also includes Anaconda, a Python distribution with different kinds of packages for machine learning.
 And with built-in support for Jupyter and Zeppelin notebooks, you have an environment for creating machine learning applications.